Active Learning of Discrete-Time Dynamics for Uncertainty-Aware Model Predictive Control: Results

-We validate the proposed approach in several challenging real-world flight operating conditions, where the quadrotor experiences extensive system configuration modifications or external disturbances.
-Specifically, we employ the controllers introduced in Section~\ref{sec:exp_setup} and summarized in Table~\ref{tab:control_baselines} to control our quadrotor in the following flight operating conditions \begin{itemize} \item \textit{Payload transportation}: learning the dynamics purely from data poses the challenge to make the NN generalize to domain shifts between training and testing distributions.
+We use the controllers mentioned above to control our quadrotor in the following flight operating conditions \begin{itemize} \item \textit{Payload transportation}: learning the dynamics purely from data poses the challenge to make the NN generalize to domain shifts between training and testing distributions.
 We study the capability of the proposed approach to adapt to significant changes in the vehicle's mass by attaching to the quadrotor's body a cable-suspended payload with mass $75~\SI{}{\gram}$ and cable length $0.8~\SI{}{\meter}$ (Figure~\ref{fig:initial_figure}a).
 The quadrotor is required to take off and track a circular trajectory of radius $1~\SI{}{\meter}$.
 Note that the payload not only increases the mass of the quadrotor by $30 \%$, but it also introduces stochastic disturbances due to the payload swing motions; \item \textit{Mixing propellers}: propellers provide lift for the quadrotor by spinning and creating airflow.
 Mixing different propellers may cause the system to lose stability and fail to track even simple near-hovering trajectories~\cite{bristeau2009propellers}.
 Therefore, we validate the adaptability of the proposed approach to significant domain shifts by altering the quadrotor's propellers.
 Specifically, we significantly change the system configuration by using $4$ different propellers with various blade compositions (Figure~\ref{fig:initial_figure}b).
 The quadrotor is required to take off and hover at $0.5~\SI{}{\meter}$ height; \item \textit{Wind disturbance}: accurate tracking under challenging wind conditions is difficult due to the stochastic nature of wind and the domain shift caused by the new environment dynamics never seen during training.
 We analyze the adaptability of the proposed approach when an industrial fan blows towards the quadrotor with air speeds up to $3~\SI{}{\meter\per\second}$ (see Figure~\ref{fig:initial_figure}c).
 The quadrotor is required to take off and hover at $0.5~\SI{}{\meter}$ height. \end{itemize}

+Figure~\ref{fig:adapt_exp} illustrates the results of these experiments.
+The results demonstrate that the learned dynamics can be successfully incorporated into an uncertainty-aware MPC and combined with an online learning strategy to continuously and actively adapt to multiple challenging flight operating conditions.